zpalevani/cloud-resume-challenge/AWS/README.md

 Note: long pause on ```TASK [Deploy / update CloudFormation stack]```

-## Deployment Incident & Recovery Log (Cloud Resume Challenge)
+## Deployment Incident & Recovery Log

-This section documents a real production incident encountered during deployment, the root causes, and how the system was stabilized.
+This section documents a production incident encountered during deployment, the root causes, and how the system was stabilized.
 The goal is transparency and demonstrating infrastructure-level problem solving using IaC and automation.

 ### Summary